ShraddhaBhure/sbexpense-tracker/README.md

 - SQL Server: A relational database management system used to store expense data.
 - Entity Framework Core: An object-relational mapper (ORM) used for database interaction.
 - Syncfusion Script Files: Utilized to create interactive user interface, spline charts and donut charts for data visualization.
+- Bootstrap: A popular front-end framework used to create responsive and visually appealing user interfaces.